Finding a resting place for the wife

 Literally 400 shekels, about 10 pounds; 4.6 kg.

-Author Stephen M. Miller reports some background about Abraham’s negotiations with a Hittite man named Ephron for the cave Abraham wanted to use to bury Sarah (A Visual Walk Through Genesis, page 105).
-Apparently when Ephron said, “I will give you the land” (23:11 NCV), that could have been a polite way of saying “Make your best offer,” or “I’ll loan you the land.”
+Some scholars say that when Ephron said, “I’m giving you that field” (23:11), that could have been a polite way of saying “Make your best offer,” or “I’ll loan you the land.”
 If that was the custom of the day, as some scholars guess, what do you think of a custom like that?

 When Abraham insists on paying the full price, Ephron says, “The property is worth only 400 pieces of silver.
 Why should we haggle over such a small amount?
 Take the land.
-It’s yours” (23:15 CEV).
-Given what Miller reports about the polite customs of the day, what do you think would have happened if Abraham had done just that—taken the land without paying a shekel?
+It’s yours” (23:15 Contemporary English Version).
+Would do you think would have happened if Abraham had done just that—taken the land without paying a shekel?

 People who could afford a family tomb didn’t have to bury their dead in the ground.
 Many of us have heard a little bit about those ancient burial customs.
 We know a bit about it because of the story of Jesus.
 What have you heard about these burial customs?

 A large mosque sits above what tradition says was the cave in which Abraham buried Sarah.
-In the article “World’s Oldest Jewish Shrine,” page 104, in A Visual Walk Through Genesis, Miller reports that this large building that dominates the cityscape of Hebron started out as a mausoleum built by the Jewish King Herod the Great (ruled 37-4 BC).
+This large building that dominates the cityscape of Hebron started out as a mausoleum built by the Jewish King Herod the Great (ruled 37-4 BC).
 Over the centuries it changed hands several times.
 Christians turned it into a church in the AD 300s.
 Muslims turned it into a mosque when they conquered the land in the 600s.
 Crusaders took it back.
 Then Muslims.
 Then Jews in the 1940s during their war of independence.
 It’s now controlled by West Bank Palestinians.
 What do you think is the value of a shrine like this?
 What’s the point?

 LIFE APPLICATION.
 “Sacred spaces” is a phrase that has become popular among ministers.
 Many Christians have great regard for churches, chapels, and memorials.
 What is one of your sacred spaces—a place where you sometimes feel particularly close to God?